iAerialRobo/ForaNav/README.md

 ## Hardware Configuration
 The MAV platform used in this research consists of the following components:

--Crazyflie Bolt Flight Controller: Manages flight stability and control.
+- Crazyflie Bolt Flight Controller

--JeVois A33 Machine Vision Camera: Provides onboard visual processing for tree detection.
+- JeVois A33 Machine Vision Camera

--Loco Positioning Deck: Enables precise indoor positioning.
+- Loco Positioning Deck

--Flow Deck V2: Assists with optical flow-based positioning and stabilization.
+- Flow Deck V2

 ![prototype of the detection](https://github.com/user-attachments/assets/aa7be72e-c6d4-4641-a871-e3c967e81afe)